“Just open one,” Amy softly said.

 5) I moved the car out of the garage and created three piles: Storage, Donate, Toss.

 6) Although I already had many boxes, I ordered containers online to help with the process.
-This is a great idea if you know you are moving because the containers come in large boxes that you can also use.
+This is a great idea if you know you are moving because the containers are delivered in large boxes that you can also use.

 For the most part, I followed the random numbers obediently, but I was open to variation.
 One day I had pulled a bunch of sweaters out of the laundry and didn’t want to shove them in my very limited drawer space.
 I entered the room and saw his dresser.
 I eyed the drawers coveting the space that would allow my sweaters to remain fluffy.
 I opened the drawer and emptied the contents of his t-shirts into a box, quickly labeled it for donation, and selfishly claimed the drawer.